ibm-ecosystem-engineering/envizi-integration-hub-app/docs/62-faqs/readme.md

 No, this is built as a solution accelerator to compliment the Envizi’s data flow automation framework.

 ### 14. Does this solution involve any licensed products?
-No licensed products are used in this solution, except for Watson Discovery, which is only required when utility bill processing feature is needed.
+No licensed products are used in this solution, except for Watson Discovery, which is only required when Utility bill processing and Invoice processing features are needed.